gvwilson/sensibleadventures/nardica/nardica.md

 Wales snapped at Uncle Jack.
 "Now!"

-Iffy's uncle didn't wait to be told twice.
+The *Guinevere*'s captain didn't need to be told twice.
-"I knew this was affin' stupid," he snarled as he spun the wheel.
+"I told you this was a stupid idea!" he snarled as he spun the wheel.
-The *Guinevere* heeled hard to port.

 Iffy grabbed the door frame to keep her feet.
 "What happened?" she asked.

 "Fault line in the ridge,"
 Wales said angrily.
-"The satellite couldn't see it, and the last bot to go through must have---"
+"The satellite couldn't see it, and it wasn't in the survey data.
+The last bot to go through must have---"

 "You takin' data from *bots*?"
 Uncle Jacked demanded.
 "Affin' hell, man,
 soon as we're out o' this,
-you're straight over the affin' side!"
+I'm puttin' you over the side!"

 Wales didn't answer.
 Instead,